 In Disneyland the Royal Theatre is an example of a smaller show, in which tales from Disney films play out with with storytellers and usually two characters from the film.
 Currently they are telling the tale of Beauty and the Beast and Tangled (complete with Flynn, ladies!).
 The Fantasyland Theatre, which is currently showing Mickey and the Magical Map, is a larger show venue and includes characters, singing, dancing, and awesome visuals.
 It’s a great place to stop and rest your feet for 25 minutes or so.
 Previously, on select nights, the Rivers of America come alive with Fantasmic! which uses water screens, pyrotechnics and live characters to showcase the power of the imagination.
 However, Fantasmic! is currently unavailable as its venue is the Rivers of America, which is being affected by the Star Wars expansion.
 But it is slated to return in 2017.

-Over in DCA there is the Hyperion Theatre, which was previously home to a Frozen musical.
+Over in DCA there is the Hyperion Theatre, which is home to a live Frozen musical.
 In the evening Paradise Pier’s lake is home to World of Color, a nighttime show that uses water screens to project some of the most memorable moments from Disney films.

 Each park also have what could be described as street entertainment that occurs periodically throughout the day, such as the Dapper Dans in Disneyland and Five and Dime or Red Trolly Newsboys in DCA.
 These very small pieces of entertainment prove to be a nice surprise over the course of your day, but are “small potatoes” in the grand scheme of things.

 Some shows and other forms of entertainment only occur on specific days of the week, like when my brother and his girlfriend were visiting in February, Mickey and the Magical Map was only showing Friday through Monday.
 Showtimes for these live performances can also change day to day.
 This is why it is so important to grab that entertainment guide upon entering.